-The Organization of American States (OAS) avoids any kind of discrimination in the selection of international observers, including on grounds of sexual orientation.412 Furthermore, OAS has developed specific methodologies to observe the participation of underrepresented populations in the electoral process, including women413, Indigenous peoples, and Afro-descendants.
-These methodologies recognize that LGBTI+ persons, among other groups, "are often subject to discriminatory practices and legal norms".414
+The Organization of American States (OAS) avoids any kind of discrimination in the selection of international observers, including on grounds of sexual orientation.
+Furthermore, OAS has developed specific methodologies to observe the participation of underrepresented populations in the electoral process, including women the digenous peoples, and Afro-descendants.
+These methodologies recognize that LGBTI+ persons, among other groups, are often subject to discriminatory practices and legal norms.